- Clearer Thinking Team

 Optimism Bias

-Optimism Bias is the tendency to be unduly optimistic about the probability of future events, overestimating the probability of positive ones while underestimating the probability of negative ones.
+Optimism Bias is the tendency to be unduly optimistic about the probability of future good and bad events, overestimating the probability of positive ones while underestimating the probability of negative ones.

 Motivated Reasoning

-Motivated reasoning occurs when you are disposed to interpret new evidence in ways that support your existing beliefs, even when that evidence doesn't really.
+Motivated reasoning occurs when you are disposed to interpret new evidence in ways that support your existing beliefs, or that lead to the outcome you wish was true, even when that evidence doesn't truly support your beliefs.

 Frequently Asked Questions (FAQ) about cognitive biases